sigproc/qbo_sigproc/qbo_joypad/README.md

 # Q.bo USB Xbox 360 Joypad Library Package by fg295: qbo_joypad

-This package contains applications to control the Q.bo via Xbox 360 Joypad
+This package contains applications to control the Q.bo via the Xbox 360 Joypad
-To use:
+#### To use:

 First, build the package.
 In a terminal, navigate to the root of your catkin workspace (eg. ~/cued-masters) and type:
 ```console